ifwe/bruce/doc/design.md

 - Maximum combined message data size, specified in bytes.
 - Maximum message count.

-Batching can also be configured so that topics without individual batching configurations are grouped together into combined (mixed) topic batches subject to configurable limits of the same types that govern per-topic batching.
+Batching may also be configured so that topics without individual batching configurations are grouped together into combined (mixed) topic batches subject to configurable limits of the same types that govern per-topic batching.
 It is also possible to specify that batching for certain topics is completely